Get in Touch

 Introduction to LangGraph and Graph Concepts

-• Understanding why graphs are used for LLM apps: orchestration versus simple chains.
+• Rationale for using graphs in LLM apps: orchestration versus simple chains

-• Hello LangGraph: creating the first runnable graph.
+• LangGraph basics: creating the first runnable graph

 State Management and Prompt Chaining